 Also, if a group board is dead i.e., no one re-pins from that board or clicks through to your website, feel free to leave that board and join a new one instead.
 And always, always, be a good board member and follow the rules.

 8. Pin a lot, I mean A LOT (but from good sources) at peak times

-Again, there is a cheaper zero cost, but a tech-savvy alternative that you can use if you are really tight on cash called “IFTTT“.
+Again, there is also a cheaper, zero cost, but tech-savvy alternative that you can use if you are really tight on cash called “IFTTT“.
 (I will share a detailed ginormous tutorial on how you can achieve Pinterest scheduling through IFTTT soon.
 Please subscribe to FertileBrains mailing list if you would like to get notified as and when I publish it ’cause frankly, that tutorial cannot fit into this post!).

 Also, if you are wondering, what exactly I mean by peak times, check out my Social Media Tips board on Pinterest where I have curated and collected some awesome infographics on platform-wise peak traffic hours.

 This point is important from a quality control perspective.
 As a blogger who loves seeing her follower counts climb on social media, I am automatically programmed to spread the love across.
 So, when someone follows me on Pinterest, I am inclined to follow back.
 But over time, I have learned to restrain myself because Pinterest (and in fact, all other social media platforms too) have tons of fake accounts and spammers.
 So, you must do an account audit before following someone on Pinterest.

 - Is the account profile URL a randomly typed jumble of letters?